Morrizzzzz/python-ecology-lesson/episodes/00-before-we-start.md

 However, you should check Stack Overflow.
 Search using the `[python]` tag.
 Most questions have already been answered, but the challenge is to use the right words in the search to find the answers:
 [https://stackoverflow.com/questions/tagged/python?tab=Votes][so-python]

+You can also choose to use ChatGPT, however be aware of the energy cost and a tool that directly povides you with the answer might not be very helpfull in a learning proces.
+It is up to you!

 ### Asking for help